-External Expert Review Panel:
+External Expert Review Panel: PEQAB Representative(s):

-PEQAB Representative(s):

-Time Topics/Areas of Focus/Session Participants 8:00 - 8:30am Welcome and Coffee 8:30 - 9:00 Overview of the Agenda, Organization and School Senior administration Program coordinator and/or chair Dean of the relevant faculty Program Development and Quality Assurance 9:00 - 10:30 Academic Program Overview/ Overview of Program Development, Content, Outcomes, and Delivery including e.g., detailed discussion of curriculum, course outlines, bridges (if applicable), research capacity and academic pathways for degree graduates Program coordinator and/or Chair36 Dean(s) Potentially: Program Development and Quality Assurance Research Services 10:30 - 10:45 Break
+Time Topics/Areas of Focus/Session Participants 8:00 - 8:30am Welcome and Coffee 8:30 - 9:00 Overview of the Agenda, Organization and School Senior administration Program coordinator and/or chair Dean of the relevant faculty Program Development and Quality Assurance 9:00 - 10:30 Academic Program Overview/ Overview of Program Development, Content, Outcomes, and Delivery including e.g., detailed discussion of curric- ulum, course outlines, bridges (if applica- ble), research capacity and academic path- ways for degree graduates Program coordinator and/or Chair Dean(s) Potentially: Program Development and Quality Assurance Research Services 10:30 - 10:45 Break L

-36 i.e. person(s) responsible for the oversight of the program
+&lt;sup>36 i.e. person(s) responsible for the oversight of the program

 10:45 - 11:45 Meeting with current and past Students Opportunity to meet with current students and graduates (program renewals) current students and graduates from related programs (new programs) 11:45 - 12:30 Program Currency and Relevance to the Field(s) of Practice Representatives of the Program Advisory Committee 12:30 - 1:15 Working Lunch (Panel only) 1:15 - 2:00 Tour of Campus Facilities This tour may include a visit to the library, computing facilities, student support services and some classrooms and labs.
-2:00 - 3:00 Program Delivery and Capacity to Deliver Including an overview of the program's resources (IT, laboratory, library, computing facilities, other equipment), faculty's research capacity and the currency in their field.
+2:00 - 3:00 Program Delivery and Ca- pacity to Deliver Including an overview of the program's re- sources (IT, laboratory, library, computing facilities, other equipment), faculty's re- search capacity and the currency in their field.
 Topics might also cover the Program Content Standard.
-Meeting with Faculty 3:00 - 3:15 Break 3:15 - 4:00 Institutional Support for Program and Program Policies Including capacity to deliver supports to students and potential questions about the institution's polices as they pertain to the program Participants may include representatives from 'enabling areas' / 'support areas' such as Student Services & Organizational Resources / Student Affairs WIL/Co-op Education and Career Services Enrolment Services Financial Aid and Student Awards Marketing Research Services Program Development and Quality Assurance 4:00 - 4:45 Panel Caucus (Panel only) 4:45 - 5:00 Concluding Meeting/ Exit Interview Senior administration Program coordinator and/or chair Dean of the relevant faculty Program Development and Quality Assurance
+Meeting with Faculty 3:00 - 3:15 Break 3:15 - 4:00 Institutional Support for Program and Pro- gram Policies Including capacity to deliver supports to students and potential questions about the institution's polices as they pertain to the program Participants may include representatives from 'enabling areas'/ 'support areas' such as Student Services &amp; Organizational Resources/ Student Affairs WIL/Co-op Education and Career Services Enrolment Services Financial Aid and Student Awards Marketing Research Services Program Development and Quality Assurance 4:00 - 4:45 Panel Caucus (Panel only) 4:45 - 5:00 Concluding Meeting/ Exit Interview Senior administration Program coordinator and/or chair Dean of the relevant faculty Program Development and Quality Assurance